cerner/terra-core/packages/terra-form-field/docs/README.md

 # Terra Form Field

-The Form Field component handles the layout of a standard form field.
-It handles label, help text, error text and widget placement, as well as provides required and invalid indicators.
+The Form Field component by handles the layout of the label, help text and error text associated with a form control Additionally, it provides required, optional, and invalid indicators.

 ## Getting Started